bragaigor/orderbook-streamer/README.md

 - Rust version used: 1.63.0

 ## Running the server
-Please make sure you have all the above requirements installed
+Please make sure you have all the above requirements installed.
+The step-by-step below uses `ethbtc` as the example market.
+If you'd like to run with any other currency pair just replace `ethbtc` with your choice.

 ### 1. Clone the repo and `cd` into it
 ```bash